interopbrasil/puppet-zmbkpose/README.md

 ## Setup

-### Como utilizar
+### How to use

-A classe zmbkpose importa todas as demais classes necessárias, sendo necessário apenas alterar as variaveis caso necessário.
+zmbkpose class import the rest of other required classes, you just need to change the variables if needed.

-### Arquivo init.pp classe: **zmbkpose**
+### File init.pp class: **zmbkpose**

-Herda os recursos da classe zmbkpose::params.
+Inherited resources from class zmbkpose::params.

         class { 'zmbkpose::user': } ->